dabeschte/DeltaCNN/readme.md

 ### 3.4 Custom thresholds

-  The easiest way to try DeltaCNN is to use a set a global threshold the `DCConv2d.diff_threshold` variable before instantiating the model.
+  The easiest way to try DeltaCNN is to use a set a global threshold the `DCThreshold.t_default` variable before instantiating the model.
 Good starting points are thresholds in the range between 0.05 to 0.3, but this can vary strongly depending on the network and the noise of the video.
-If video noise is an issue, specify a larger threshold for the DCSparsify layer using the diff_threshold parameter and compensate if using update mask dilation.
+If video noise is an issue, specify a larger threshold for the DCSparsify layer using the delta_threshold parameter and compensate if using update mask dilation.
-  For example: `DCSparsify(diff_threshold=0.3, dilation=15)`.
+  For example: `DCSparsify(delta_threshold=0.3, dilation=15)`.
   Thresholds can also be loaded from json files containing the threshold index as key.
   Set the path to the thresholds using `DCThreshold.path = <path>` and load the thresholds after predicting the first frame.
   For example: